-The Energy Company Obligation (ECO) launched in 2013 and according to Government figures, over 3.1 million measures have been installed in over 2.3 million homes.
+The Energy Company Obligation (ECO) launched in 2013 and according to Government figures from February 2023, over 3.6 million measures have been installed in over 2.4 million homes.

 2. What is ECO3?

-ECO3 is the current phase of the Energy Company Obligation.
-It started on 3 December 2018 and will continue until 31 March 2022.
+ECO3 is the last phase of the Energy Company Obligation.
+It started in December 2018 and was available until 31 March 2022.

 (ECO1, ECO2 and ECO2t were previous phases of the scheme and there’s more information regarding these phases on the OFGEM website here).

 ECO4 is the fourth and final phase of the Government’s Energy Company Obligation.
 It started in August 2022 and it is due to continue until 31 March 2026 but it could end earlier if energy companies meet their obligation.